rkotze/git-mob-vs-code/README.md

 ## Features

 - Append _multiple co-authors_ to a commit message
+- Type `+` in the SCM textbox to see autocomplete list of co-authors
 - Select multiple co-authors (`shift` or `ctrl` or `⌘`) in SCM panel view
-- Easily add co-author data by [searching repository contributors co-authors](#search-repository-contributors-co-authors) from the "More Authors" list.
+- Easily add co-author data by [searching repository contributors co-authors](#search-repository-contributors-co-authors) from the "More Authors" list
 - **After a commit** [remove all selected co-authors](#post-commit---solo)
 - [Workspace support](#workspace-support), multiple Git repositories
 - **Search and add** co-authors from **GitHub** using anonymous email